Quick answer

 The Impact of Premium Bonds on Inheritance Tax

-One of the key benefits of premium bonds is their tax-free status.
+One of the key benefits of premium bonds is their outside the scope of IHT status.
 Not only are the prizes won from these bonds free from income tax, but the bonds themselves are also exempt from inheritance tax.
 This makes them an attractive option for those looking to pass on wealth to future generations without the burden of tax liabilities.

 Key tax benefits of premium bonds include: